LARGE ENSEMBLE:

 Concerto for Violin and Orchestra (1999) Violin soloist; 2 fl, 2 ob, 2 cl, 2 bn, 2 hn, 2 tpt, 2 tbn, tuba, harp, timp, 2 perc, strings

 The grand design of this concerto follows classic patterns; the first movement is vaguely in sonata form, the second is a straight-forward largo, the third—an extra movement—is like a scherzo, and the last movement is a culminating finale.
-The recording of the first movement is particularly muddy, masking many details; therefore, the first movement is also provided in MIDI.
+The work is dedicated to colleague Liz Rowin, who requested the work.
+It was commissioned by David Daniels of the Warren Symphony and the Oakland Symphony.
+Liz and I traveled to Prague in 2001 to record the work with the Czech National Orchestra, conducted by Paul Freeman.

-The movement titles evoke astronomical motion, the first three suggesting or denoting perpetual cyclical repetition.
-The final movement, labeled “progression,” never repeats.
+The movement titles evoke astronomical motion.
+The first three suggest perpetual cyclical repetition, while the final movement, labeled “progression,” never repeats.
 Instead it is built on an ever-accelerating tempo, from 2 beats per minute (demarcated by the snare and bass drum) to a speed nearly 70 times faster by the end through a sequence of tempo changes and metric modulations.
 Movements III and IV are to be performed together without pause.

 I. Circles